alex-bouget/Trash/Utopia/README.md

 This is the ftp server who the client can connect for download Db, get the menu...

+## PyUtopiaClient

+This is the client for the old version of Utopia
+All version work with Utopia-server
+All version need UtopiaBdd but only Beta
+The Beta version after the Beta-0.7 (included) work with Ftp-server

 ## Utopia-server

 ```Don't find for the moment```